abdur-rafi/Object-Detection-YOLOv3/README.md

 # Object-detection-yolov3
 Implementation of yolov3 with tensorflow 2

 Mostly followed [this](https://www.kaggle.com/aruchomu/yolo-v3-object-detection-in-tensorflow) notebook from kaggle.
-Implemented the load weight portion with tensorflow 2.
+Implemented the model using tensorflow 2 and keras

 Download the yolov3 weights [here](https://pjreddie.com/media/files/yolov3.weights)